meker12/docs-templates/user-guide/README.md

 and you can contribute that as a template here for others to use, please do so.

+*Template status as of 2015-11-18*

+- user-guide-single-product
+  *builds: usable*

+- user-guide-product-feature
+  *builds: usable*

+- user-guide-product-family
+  *unfinished: published Cloud Core Infrastructure guide will be basis*

+- user-guide-single-product
+  *unfinished: unpublished Auto Scale DIY will be basis*

 Finding examples
 ----------------
 Examining how other guides are constructed